jonasvalvik/EmbodiedPainting/README.md

 ## Description

 A VR painting experience meant as a rehabilitative tool for children with elbow or wrist injuries.
-As any impairment limits recreational and social activities, this tool was meant as a solution while also incorporating recommended elbow and wrist excersices for a more fun recovery!
+As any impairment limits recreational and social activities, this tool was meant as a solution while also incorporating recommended elbow and wrist excersices, for a more fun recovery!

 ## Tech Stack